liaoyyer/srv01/tree/var/backups/nodezero/README.md

-#/var/backups/nodezero
+#/var/backups/srv01
-This is the default local backup location for nodezero.
+This is the default local backup location for srv01.